• Home

 Hiking Highlights: Enjoyable morning hike and having the campsite to ourselves.

-Hiking Lowlights: Another headache (Jessica)
+Hiking Lowlights: Another headache (me)

 This morning we again got up around 6:30am, had breakfast at 7:00am, and started hiking around 7:30am.
-The path becomes even less well-marked today and the landscape begins to resembles something from the moon or another planet as it is rocky, barren, and dry.
+The path becomes even less well-marked today and the landscape begins to resemble something from the moon or another planet as it is rocky, barren, and dry.
 We imagined during our hike that we were the last four people on earth as we walked across this barren landscape between the volcanic cones of Kibo and Mawenzi.

 During the wet season, there are some streams here but these were almost completely dried up by this time of the year.

 About an hour from camp, we stopped at this large rock formation and among the rocks was a dead buffalo.
 Salim told us that he thinks the buffalo carcass has been here for about 3 years and the buffalo is believed to have gotten caught in the rocks.
 It is surprisingly well-preserved because of the environment with much of its skin still intact and it was an interesting chance to see a buffalo up close.
-However, if you get too close as we did, you can still smell the rotten animal smell which is a bit gross but also morbidly fascinating that it has survived all this time.
+However, if you get too close as we did, you can still smell the rotten animal smell which is a bit gross but also morbidly intriguing that it has survived all this time.

-In the evenings during the climb, Jessica read Ernest Hemingway’s famous fictional short story “The Snows of Kilimanjaro” where Hemingway begins his story with the description of another carcass on Mt.
+In the evenings during the climb, I read Ernest Hemingway’s famous fictional short story “The Snows of Kilimanjaro” where Hemingway begins his story with the description of another carcass on Mt.
 Kilimanjaro (and overestimates the height of the mountain):

 “Kilimanjaro is a snow-covered mountain 19,710 feet high, and is said to be the highest mountain in Africa.
 Its western summit is called the Masai ‘Ngaje Ngai’, the House of God.
 Close to the western summit there is a dried and frozen carcass of a leopard.
 No one has explained what the leopard was seeking at that altitude.”

 Interesting parallel between having just read about Hemingway’s leopard and our own buffalo.
 The rock formation also served as a good natural bathroom stop before we headed onto School Hut.
-It was soon after leaving here that Jessica began to get a headache again and also began feeling nauseous.
+It was soon after leaving here that I began to get a headache again and also began feeling nauseous.

 There was no acclimatization hike this afternoon since tomorrow is summit day.
 Ethan ate an early dinner and came to bed around 7:00pm to sleep to get some rest before the summit climb.
 It was quite cold at camp so we slept in our thermals, coats, and hats.
 We discussed before we went to bed what we would do if the headache and nausea didn’t improve and we had already decided before beginning the climb that if one of us got sick, the other would keep going.

 We went to bed a bit disappointed as we both really wanted to summit together but it seemed like this might not happen and also anxious as we weren’t sure what to expect on the actual summit hike.
-At this point, no one really expected Jessica to attempt the summit.
+At this point, no one really expected me to attempt the summit.
 Miraculously we both fell asleep and got about 4 hours of fitful sleep.

 Approximate Distance Walked: 10 km (6.21 miles)